ComputeCanada/magic_castle/docs/terraform_cloud.md

     4. Configure settings: tweak the name and description to your liking
     5. Click on "Create workspace"

-You will be redirected automatically to your new workspace
+You will be redirected automatically to your new workspace.

 ### Providing cloud provider credentials to Terraform Cloud